 Established in 2012 with a grant award from the Department of Justice/Office on Violence Against Women, the 17th Judicial Circuit Winnebago County Domestic Violence Coordinated Court (DVCC) has continued to operate with an enhanced focus on victim safety and offender accountability.
 The DVCC is comprised of a dedicated domestic violence criminal court and a dedicated domestic violence civil court, which adjudicate all levels and types of intimate-partner related criminal and civil cases.
-Grant funds have been utilized to enhance victim advocacy opportunities within the court setting, to streamline offender accountability and compliance monitoring practices, and to provide intensive training to judicial and court staff.
+Grant funds support victim advocacy within the court setting, offender accountability and compliance monitoring practices, and provide intensive training to judicial and court staff.
+To date, the DVCC has heard over 12,500 intimate partner domestic violence cases.